b4b0y4/blocks/README.md

 ## Development

 ### Code Structure

+#### Core Modules
-- `js/script.js`: Main entry point.
+- `js/core/script.js`: Main entry point.
 Initializes all modules and wires up event listeners, connecting the UI to the application logic.
-- `js/state.js`: Manages the application's state, including the current artwork, user's favorites, and loop settings.
+- `js/core/state.js`: Manages the application's state, including the current artwork, user's favorites, and loop settings.
 It also handles persistence to `localStorage`.
-- `js/actions.js`: The application's "controller."
+- `js/core/actions.js`: The application's "controller."
 It contains all the logic for handling user interactions, such as selecting a token, starting a loop, or saving an artwork.
-- `js/ui.js`: The "view" layer.
-It is responsible for all DOM manipulation, rendering data, and managing UI components.
-It does not contain any application logic.
-- `js/frame.js`: handles the creation and injection of content into a sandboxed iframe where the generative artwork is rendered
-- `js/ethereum.js`: Handles all interactions with the Ethereum blockchain, such as fetching token data and contract details.
+- `js/core/ethereum.js`: Handles all interactions with the Ethereum blockchain, such as fetching token data and contract details.

+#### UI Modules
+- `js/ui/ui.js`: Main UI orchestration module.
+Coordinates all UI operations by delegating to specialized modules.
+- `js/ui/dom-events.js`: DOM element references and event listener registrations.
+Centralizes all DOM queries and UI event handling.
+- `js/ui/panel.js`: Panel state management.
+Handles visibility, toggling, and state management for all UI panels.
+- `js/ui/info-panel.js`: Info panel rendering.
+Creates and updates the main artwork information display.
+- `js/ui/ui-utils.js`: Utility functions for UI operations.
+Pure helper functions that can be reused across different UI components.
+- `js/ui/frame.js`: Handles the creation and injection of content into a sandboxed iframe where the generative artwork is rendered.
+- `js/ui/list-views.js`: Renders list-based views (collection lists and favorites) with keyboard navigation support.
+- `js/ui/theme.js`: Manages the application's visual theme (light/dark/system).
+- `js/ui/tooltips.js`: Handles the display of tooltips for UI elements.

+#### Config Modules
-- `js/block-fetcher.js`: A developer utility used to fetch new collection data from contracts.
+- `js/config/block-fetcher.js`: A developer utility used to fetch new collection data from contracts.
-- `js/contracts.js`: Contains contract definitions, addresses, and classifications.
+- `js/config/contracts.js`: Contains contract definitions, addresses, and classifications.
-- `js/abis.js`: Stores ABI (Application Binary Interface) references for the contracts.
+- `js/config/abis.js`: Stores ABI (Application Binary Interface) references for the contracts.
-- `js/lists.js`: Contains curated collection data and references to JavaScript libraries used by the artworks.
+- `js/config/lists.js`: Contains curated collection data and references to JavaScript libraries used by the artworks.
-- `js/theme.js`: Manages the application's visual theme (light/dark/system).
-- `js/tooltips.js`: Handles the display of tooltips for UI elements.

 ### Adding New Contracts